hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>NACL - Network Access Control Lists</summary>

-- Description
 - It's a security feature that operates at Layer 4 of the OSI model (Transport Layer: TCP/UDP and below)
 - It impacts traffic crossing the boundary of a subnet
 - It doesn't impact traffic local to a subnet: Communications between 2 instances inside a subnet aren't impacted
 - It acts FIRST before Security Groups: if an IP is denied, it won't reach security group
 - It's stateless
 - It includes Rules:
 	- There're 2 sets of rules: Inbound and Outbound rules
 	- They're explicitly allow or deny traffic based on: traffic Type (protocol), Ports (or range), Source (or Destination)
 	- Their Source (or Destination) could only be IP/CIDR
 	- Their Source (or Destination) can't be an AWS objects (NACL is Layer 4 feature)
 	- Each rule has a Rule #
 	- They're processed in number of order, "Rule #": Lowest first
 	- When a match is found, that action is taken and processing stops
 	- The "*" rule is an implicit deny: It's processed last
 - Its rules include Ephemeral Ports:
 	- When a client initiates communications with a server, it uses a well-known port # on that server: e.g., TCP/443
 	- The response is from that well-known port to an ephemeral port on the client
 	- The client decides the ephemeral port (e.g., TCP/22000): they're be thousands!
 	- Because NACL are stateless and ephemeral ports are thousands, to manage the overhead of NACL rules is very high
 	- A single Communication involves 4 individual sets of rules:
 	- We should think to "allow" traffic for every "ephemeral" ports on Client Inbound and Outbound rules and,
 	- We should think to "allow" traffic for every "ephemeral" ports on Destination Inbound and Outbound rules as well
 - Location: It'sn't specific to any AZ
 - Type:
 	- Default NACL: